Moult/tmp-ids-spec/entity-facet.md

 Some entities may also optionally have a **Predefined Type**.
 This is a further level of entity categorisation in addition to the IFC Class **Name**.
 For example, an IfcWall may have a **Predefined Type** of SHEAR, or PARTITIONING.
 Whereas the IFC Class **Name** is specified by the IFC standard, the **Predefined Type** may also contain custom values by the user.

 The IFC schema documentation contains a list of standard predefined types.
-Here is how you might find list of valid **Predefined Types** for the IFC4X3 schema.
+Here is how you might find a list of valid **Predefined Types** for the IFC4X3 schema.
+The instructions will be similar for all IFC versions.

  1. Browse to the documentation page for the IFC class you are specifying.
+You can get there from the list of IFC class names above.
 For example, [this is the IfcWall documentation page](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcWall.htm).
  2. Scroll down to the **Attributes** section of the documentation and find the **PredefinedType** attribute.
  3. Click on the enumeration link next to the **PredefinedType** attribute to view the list of valid values.
 For example, for an IfcWall, you will click the link to bring you to [the documentation for IfcWallTypeEnum](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcWallTypeEnum.htm).
  4. A list of valid **Predefined Types** are shown in a table.